 How to earn & learn for a better YOU

-The biggest reason why online or distance learning programmes are usually less expensive is because they allow you to keep a job and attend school at the same time.
+The biggest reason why online or distance learning programmes are usually less expensive is that they allow you to keep a job and attend school at the same time.
 Many online students are full-time professionals.

-Juggling school with a full-time job is a lot easier with online degrees, as they give you flexibility to study from anywhere, follow your own schedule, and work at your own pace.
+Juggling school with a full-time job is a lot easier with online degrees, as they give you the flexibility to study from anywhere, follow your own schedule, and work at your own pace.
 This is a long way from the tight schedule of on-campus programmes.

 Another advantage of being employed while attending school is that you might be able to get financial assistance from your employers.
 Many companies know that investing in their employees’ development will benefit all sides.
 If you convince your employers that the skills and training you receive from your distance learning degree can benefit them, then they may agree to fund part or even all of your education.

 Online degrees free you of additional education costs